monoxgas/mailorder/README.md

 ### Usage

 I've only implemented a basic read call for the proof of concept.
 However, there are more control codes that expose more functionality.
-It works against the primary drive when the service is hosted, and reads 520 bytes in 512 by increments.
+It works against the primary drive when the service is hosted, and reads a sector in sector increments (512).
 Provided you were motivated, reading the entire disk and re-creating NTFS volume information should be entirely possible.
 An excercise for the reader I suppose.

 ```
-PS C:\> MailOrder.exe 1024
+PS C:\> MailOrder.exe c 4096

-[+] Requesting 520 bytes at offset 1024 ...
+[+] Requesting sector from c: at offset 4096 ...
 [+] Drive data [hex]:

 45 46 49 20 50 41 52 54 00 00 01 00 5C 00 00 00 0D 24 5C 77 00 00 00 00 01 00 00 00 00 00 00 00